 The knee is a complicated joint and there a variety of injuries that can occur, but the two most common injuries are patellofemoral pain syndrome (PFPS) and Illio tibial band syndrome (ITBS).
 Both of these conditions have a nasty habit of starting off slightly niggly and then developing into a full-blown chronic injury if not assessed and rehabilitated appropriately.

-These injuries generally occur when there is a sudden increase in running volume and frequency or changes have been made to the type of training, i.e adding hills or sprints (interval training).
+These injuries generally occur when there is a sudden increase in running or exercise volume and frequency or changes have been made to the type of training, i.e adding hills, sprints (interval training) or lunges.
 These changes exacerbate pre-existing flaws in running technique, biomechanics or muscle balance leading to such injuries.

 Should you find yourself fighting with a niggly knee or you have just developed a knee injury, then RICE (Rest, Ice, Compress and Elevate) should be applied.